 Participants will be able to:

-- Give examples of types of community wide early intervention
+- Develop examples of types of community wide early intervention

-- Discuss the needs for early mental health intervention within their local contexts
+- Identify the needs for early mental health intervention within their local contexts

-- Recognize the risks associated with early childhood adversity
+- Explain the risks associated with early childhood adversity

 The Austen Riggs Center designates this live activity for a maximum of 6.0 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.